 We were gleeful as we looked down on the gorgeous scene, outlined with half-timbered houses and people wandering from shop-to-shop.
 It was the perfect place and moment to appreciate just how lucky we were to be exactly there at that hour, taking in such an amazing event.

 We’ve been on some pretty boring, lack-luster tours.
 I may even go so far as to say we aren’t easily entertained.
-So, when I say this tour is a can’t miss, I really mean it.
+So, when I say the Night Watchman Tour is a can’t miss, I really mean it.
 The Night Watchman is funny, knowledgeable and a fantastic guide.

 Shortly after the Christmas Markets had closed, we met him in front of Town Hall for our tour.
 Knowing we all couldn’t wait to capture a photo of his unique attire, he invited us to go ahead and hop in next to him if we’d like.
 He had this serious, but silly tone at all times that I loved.

-Even when sharing some very somber moments of history, he somehow was able to tell a fitting joke that had everyone laughing out loud.
+Even when sharing some very somber moments of history, the Night Watchman somehow was able to tell a fitting joke that had everyone laughing out loud.
 And he truly had a fantastic way of making the moments of Rothenburg’s past come alive.

 What We Learned